Efficient shape-constrained inference for the autocovariance sequence from a reversible Markov chain: Introduction

 To our knowledge, this is the first work in which the moment representation of the autocovariance sequence~\eqref{eq:spectralMeasure} is directly exploited in this manner to carry out shape-constrained inference for the estimation of the autocovariance sequence and asymptotic variance.
 Our work is the first to use shape-constrained inference methods to provide a provably consistent estimator for the asymptotic variance for a Markov chain.
-The work of \cite{Balabdaoui2020-nn} is the most similar to ours of which we are aware.
+The work of \cite{Balabdaoui2020-nn} on estimating a completely monotone pmf is the most similar to ours of which we are aware.
 However, \citet{Balabdaoui2020-nn} consider a substantially different setting involving the estimation of a completely monotone probability mass function (pmf) from iid samples.
 In our setting, the dependence between observations necessitates the use of different tools for the statistical analysis.
+To the best of our knowledge, this is the first work in which shape-constrained inference is used to alter the convergence property of input sequences as well.

 The remainder of the paper is organized as follows.
 In Section~\ref{sec:mcmcIntro}, we introduce background on Markov chains and prove Proposition~\ref{prop:gamma_moment_seq} on the representation of $\gamma$ and $\Gamma$ as moment sequences.
 In Section~\ref{sec:momentSequences}, we introduce our proposed estimator, the moment least squares estimator, and study some basic properties of the proposed estimator.
 In Section~\ref{sec:guarantee}, we provide statistical convergence results for the moment least squares estimator.
 In particular, we prove the almost sure convergence in the $\ell_2$ norm of the estimated autocovariance sequence (Theorem~\ref{thm:as_l2conv}), the almost sure vague convergence of the representing measure for the moment least squares estimator to the representing measure for $\gamma$ (Proposition~\ref{prop:vague_convergence_muhat}), and the almost sure convergence of the estimated asymptotic variance (Theorem~\ref{thm:as_conv_avar}).
-In Section~\ref{sec:emp}, we show the results of our empirical study, in which the moment least squares estimator performs well relative to other state-of-the-art estimators for MCMC asymptotic variance and sequence estimation.
+In Section~\ref{sec:emp}, we show the results of our empirical study, in which the moment least squares estimator performs well relative to other state-of-the-art estimators for MCMC asymptotic variance and autocovariance sequence estimation.